Apply to multiple lenders with just one applicationLearn More

 A borrowing base measures how much you can borrow with an asset-based loan.
 It’s based on a percent of your collateral’s value.

 How to tally up your collateral with a borrowing base certificate

 Borrowing Base: A Definition

-The borrowing base is a metric that commercial lenders use to measure the value of the assets that a business has available to pledge as collateral for an asset-based loan.
+The borrowing base is a metric commercial lenders use to measure the value of assets a business can pledge as collateral for an asset-based loan.

 This number determines how much the lender can afford to risk loaning you, so your borrowing base is also equivalent to the amount you can borrow from that provider.
-The higher your borrowing base, the more your lender is willing to loan you, and the more favorable terms and rates they are willing to extend you.
+The higher your borrowing base, the more your lender is willing to loan and the more favorable terms and rates they may extend.

-Lenders have no guarantee of being able to recover the full value of a small business owner’s collateral in the event of a loan default.
-For instance, one’s real estate or inventory may prove slow to sell, equipment may depreciate or some customers may fail to pay what they owe a small business.
+Borrowing bases are important because lenders have no guarantee of recovering the full value of a small business owner’s collateral in the event of loan default.
+For instance, real estate or inventory may prove slow to sell, equipment may depreciate or customers may fail to pay what they owe.

 Advance rates can vary by lender as well as by the type of collateral pledged.
-You will need to know your lender’s advance rates for the types of collateral you have pledged to calculate your borrowing base.
+To calculate your borrowing base, you’ll need to know your lender’s advance rates for the types of collateral you’ve committed.